 Fixed-rate car loans vs. Variable rate car loans

 Your car loan can either have a fixed rate or a variable rate.
 In contrast, variable rate car loans have a fluctuating interest rate.
 Their obvious advantage is you can save more if the rate drops.
-Click here to find out more about variable or linked interest rate car loans and whether they’re a better option for you.

 Frequently asked questions about fixed-rate car loans in South Africa

 General requirements state that you must be 18 years or older and have a regular, monthly income.
 You should also be a South African citizen or a permanent resident with a valid driving licence.

 Use our fixed-rate car loan calculator to estimate your monthly repayments.
 Adjust the sliders to enter a suitable loan amount, and term then click calculate.